Skip to content

 Book an in-home consultation with us today.

 A traditional furnace is either on or off, which causes the furnace to run for very short periods on milder days, and your home’s temperature to fluctuate more often throughout the day.
-A modulating furnace has the ability to modulate or change the amount of heat it produces based on how much heat is needed.
-This allows the furnace to provide a lower amount of heat over a much longer period, which helps to maintain an even temperature inside your home on milder days.
+A modulating furnace can modulate or change the amount of heat it produces based on how much heat is needed.
+This allows the furnace to provide less heat over a more extended period, which helps maintain an even temperature inside your home on milder days.

 Have more questions about furnaces?
 Call us today at 1-888-837-1451